Introduction to Bookbinding PLUS!

 Materials to Bring: Right angle triangle (small or medium size is o.k.)

 Optional and available for student use during workshop: bone folder, pencil, scissors, awl, utility knife, metal ruler.

-Pre-Requisite: Optional: Introduction to Bookbinding
+Pre-Requisite: Introduction to Bookbinding or similar bookbinding experience.

 Workshop + Materials Fee: $90.00

 Date & Time: Sunday, August 6, 2017 :: 1-5pm

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.